 A car history check is vital when buying a used car.
 You can use a car history check to find out if it has any outstanding car finance, is recorded as stolen, or has previously been written-off.

-A single car check with vehicle history checking company HPI costs £20 but is definitely worth the fee if you want to be certain that you’re looking for the best used cars.
+A single car check with vehicle history checking company HPI costs around £20 but is definitely worth the fee if you want to be certain that you’re looking for the best used cars.